 Here’s the body section from our cover letter sample.

-I have been working in retail for the last five years, and I have also completed a degree in fashion marketing, which has propelled me to apply for this role.
+After my degree in fashion marketing, and with three years of part-time retail experience, I am now ready to step into my first fashion retail role.
 I am a team player that enjoys working with others and helping to ensure the customer has an enjoyable experience.
-I have always been people-oriented, with a confident and friendly nature.
 I believe working as a sales assistant is the ideal fit for me.
+Helping someone to walk out with their ideal purchase is so satisfying.

 Working for Julie's is one of my lifelong dreams.
 I have always had a huge interest in fashion, which is why I decided to undertake a degree in this subject.
 Your brand has always been one that resonates with me, especially the rare elements of the designs.